jamesmendel/ku-rmp/README.md

 * Extention currently under review at Chrome Web Store

 In Firefox:
+* Automatically:
+  1. Head over to [Releases](https://github.com/jamesmendel/ku-rmp/releases/) and click the `.xpi` for the release you would like to install.
+  2. Click `Continue to Installation`
+  3. Click `Add`

 * Manually:
-  1. Download packaged `.xpi` from [Releases](https://github.com/jamesmendel/ku-rmp/releases/)
+  1. Navigate to packaged `.xpi` from [Releases](https://github.com/jamesmendel/ku-rmp/releases/)
+  2. Right-click, `Save Link As`
   2. In Firefox, press `Ctrl + Shift + A` to open the Addons page
   3. Click the cog-wheel and select `Install Add-on From File...`
   4. Select the `.xpi` of the release you would like to install

-* Mozilla Addon Manager:
-  1. This addon is currently under reivew, however once it is accepted, it can be installed [here](https://addons.mozilla.org/en-US/firefox/addon/ku-search-ratemyprofessors/)

 # How to build
 Using `web-ext` (`npm i --global web-ext`):